solliancenet/microsoft-postgresql-developer-guide/artifacts/00-Sample-App/README.md

    ![Seeded database.](media/seeded-database.png)

-   - Using PostgreSQL Workbench, verify the tables have the seed data.
+   - Using pgAdmin, verify the tables have the seed data.

 7. Navigate back to the web app and enter a sample order.

    ![This image shows how to create a sample order from the Laravel app.](media/sample-order.png "Creating a sample order from the Laravel app")

-8. Using PostgreSQL Workbench, verify the order was saved to the Flexible Server database.
+8. Using pgAdmin, verify the order was saved to the Flexible Server database.

    ![This image shows the output of a SQL query that demonstrates the new order.](media/verify-order-data.png "New order in SQL query results")